Scott Hairston: Arizona Diamondbacks

-San Diego Padres
+San Diego Padres (first stint)

 During his first game as a San Diego Padres starter (August 3, 2007), Hairston hit two consecutive home runs.
 The first was a three-run blast in the eighth inning that pushed the game against the Giants into extra innings, and the second was a walk-off blast in the 10th inning.
 Hairston was placed into the game to substitute for Milton Bradley.
 The following day in his first at-bat, Hairston hit another home run, making it three home runs in three consecutive at-bats (just the seventh Padre to homer in three straight at-bats).
 The first game was also the game in which Barry Bonds hit his 755th home run to tie the all-time record previously held by Hank Aaron.

 Hairston became a fan favorite in San Diego, well known for his clutch home runs and late-inning heroics.
 He hit three walk-off home runs for the Padres, in addition to other walk-off hits.
 From 2007 to 2009, he hit 12 home runs in late and clutch situations.
 These are classified as at-bats in the 7th or later with the batting team tied, ahead by one, or the tying run at least on deck.
 He was particularly tough against the Giants, with 11 of his 58 career homers coming off San Francisco, as well as 23 RBI, by far the most against any team he's faced.

 Hairston hit a home run to break a 6–6 tie in the top of the 13th inning against the Colorado Rockies in the 2007 Wild Card tie-breaker game.
 The Rockies won the game in the bottom half of that inning.

 Hairston represented Mexico at the 2009 World Baseball Classic alongside his brother Jerry.
 Hairston's mother was born in Mexico, making him eligible to play for the Mexican team.